TimHanewich/Insider-Buying-Research/readme.md

 - Transactions: 13,639
 - Average per company: 27
 - Median per company: 10
     - As seen above, there were several outliers that had a disproportionately large number of insider buys between 2010-2019.
-The gap between the the average (mean) and median is indicative of this.
+The gap between the average (mean) and median is indicative of this.
 - Most transactions: Bank of America (BAC) with 1,769 insider buys
 - 32 companies were tied for fewest insider purchases during this time period with 0 trades.